Pipeline Basics

 Modifications

-Any modification of jobs and stages in the c-ATO pipeline must be approved by MDO.
+Any modification of jobs and stages in the Party Bus pipeline must be approved by MDO/Cyber.

-Jobs and stages of the pipeline will be updated or added when necessary to improve the overall security and quality of images being produced.
+Jobs and pipeline stages will be updated or added when necessary to improve the overall security and quality of the images being produced.

 Checks - Best Practices

 Whenever possible, product teams should test changes locally before making commits.
-This is helpful to catch obvious errors, minimize excessive commits, reduce usage of shared resources, and test changes more quickly.
-This is particularly key with the build, lint, and unit test jobs; but can also be done with the dependency check, SonarQube, TruffleHog, build image, and e2e test jobs (the Fortify, TruffleHog, and Anchore jobs cannot be replicated locally).
+This helps to catch obvious errors, minimize excessive commits, reduce usage of shared resources, and test changes more quickly.
+This is particularly key for the build, lint, and unit test jobs, but can also be done with the dependency check, SonarQube, TruffleHog, build image, and end-to-end (E2E) test jobs (the GitLab SAST, TruffleHog, and Anchore jobs cannot be replicated locally).

-This guide goes over how to recreate the Dependency Check job locally, but it can be applied to the other jobs, as well.
+This guide explains how to recreate the Dependency Check job locally, but it can be applied to the other jobs, as well.

 NOTE